 One of my favorite things about the Larchmere neighborhood is that many of the homes on Larchmere Blvd. double as businesses, and Larchmere Fire Works is no different.
 Owners Cassidy Anderson and Tina Haldiman stay, work, and play in the charming 1910-built home that also houses their glassblowing and blacksmithing workshop.
 The pair have been in the space since 2016.

-We want to be Tina and Cassidy when we grow up.“Art isn’t a big moneymaker, but because we live and work here, we can afford to have it,” shares Haldiman.
+“Art isn’t a big moneymaker, but because we live and work here, we can afford to have it,” shares Haldiman.

 And what a cool space it is—from their groovy loft atop the storefront showcasing various glass-blown items like vases and tiny cats to the backyard workshop that houses a 2,200-degree glassblowing furnace, “glory hole,” kiln, and other equipment (much of which Anderson built from scratch).
 The space also houses Anderson’s blacksmithing equipment, which he inherited from his late mentor and master blacksmith Art Wolfe.